 - application for assessment of the thesis on a stipulated form

-- seven copies of the thesis
+- a copy of the thesis

 - declaration of co-authorship on a stipulated form.
 If the thesis contains joint work, declarations must be obtained from the other authors, clarifying co-authorship in the individual works